micro-manager/pycro-manager/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Report a bug in pycromanager
+labels: bug
+---

 ### Bug report

 <!--To help us understand and resolve your issue, please fill out the form to the best of your ability.-->